Industry and Society Need AI Clarity<span class=cs-invisible>:</span> <span class=cs-subtitle>The opportunity in today’s confused and divided AI landscape</span>

 ## How to tame the storm

-- **The divergence is about predictions, not preferences.** Given a choice between Andreessen’s prediction that AI will lead to [[The Polarized Predictions About AI#Marc Andreessen|curing all diseases]] and Musk’s that it could mean the [[The Polarized Predictions About AI#Elon Musk|end of civilization]], everyone would favor the former, even Musk.
+- **Recognize the divergence is about predictions, not preferences.** Given a choice between Andreessen’s prediction that AI will lead to [[The Polarized Predictions About AI#Marc Andreessen|curing all diseases]] and Musk’s that it could mean the [[The Polarized Predictions About AI#Elon Musk|end of civilization]], we all would favor the former — even Musk.
+Prognosticating a negative outcome doesn’t mean wanting it to come true.

 ### Clarity creates agency